flowzilla/Elfbar-Security-FiveM-Anticheat/README.md

 - and much more!

 ## Anticheat Features
-For the Anticheat Features you can check our Config-Panel by [Clicking here](https://discord.gg/nUxqnQ9ek9) If you want to use the anticheat without pasting, you must insert our Config Secret from our [Config Panel](https://discord.gg/nUxqnQ9ek9) into Config.lua, otherwise you will not be able to use the anticheat
+For the Anticheat Features you can check our Config-Panel by [clicking here](https://discord.gg/nUxqnQ9ek9) If you want to use the anticheat without pasting, you must insert our Config Secret from our [Config Panel](https://discord.gg/nUxqnQ9ek9) into Config.lua, otherwise you will not be able to use the anticheat

 ## Some Customer Bot Features